deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 ##### Newspaper

 A typical New York newspaper called "New York Standard".
-There's a big article with a photo of Igino, and several articles around it.
+There's a big article with a photo of *IGINO*, and several articles around it.

 The articles read:

 **MOB BOSS ON TRIAL** by Tyrice Curtis

-Igino Varone (shown left), the alleged head of "La Famiglia", the New York based crime organization, will be on trial this friday afternoon after having been accused of killing a shop owner in the lower east side.
+*IGINO* Varone (shown left), the alleged head of "La Famiglia", the New York based crime organization, will be on trial this friday afternoon after having been accused of killing a shop owner in the lower east side.

-District Attorney Brianna Allison tells the New York Standard that she will aim for a life sentence.
+District Attorney *BRIANNA* Allison tells the New York Standard that she will aim for a life sentence.
 "We have solid evidence", Misses Allison says, "We also have a witness, so I have no doubt that the jury will rule in our favor.
 It's time that we put an end to the business of La Famiglia!"

 The trial will start on Friday, 4pm, court room 10.